-When I lived in New York City from 1983–89, I pursued what I call my “Journey Through the Genres,” during which I studied poetry, fiction, acting and, finally, playwriting.
-I took classes at Playwrights’ Horizons and Ensemble Studio Theater and began writing for the theater.
+When I lived in New York City from 1983–89, I pursued what I called my “Journey Through the Genres,” during which I studied poetry, fiction, acting and, finally, playwriting.
+I took classes at Playwrights’ Horizons and Ensemble Studio Theater, and began writing for the theater.

 Listed below are my plays.
 If you’d like to read them, just ask.